 RS is known for offering both a next working-day delivery service across the UK, as well as a same-day delivery service for urgent orders, which can potentially save customers significant sums of money in avoided downtime.

-Another of the reasons RS is so respected in the MRO industry, England explains, is because of the way the company has reacted to an ever more demanding customer base – and evolved its delivery options to match.
-“The mix of evolving technology and customers looking for more control over deliveries has influenced what we do,” says England.
+Another of the reasons RS is so respected in the MRO industry, Malpas explains, is because of the way the company has reacted to an ever more demanding customer base – and evolved its delivery options to match.
+“The mix of evolving technology and customers looking for more control over deliveries has influenced what we do,” says Malpas.
 “The Internet of Things is becoming more readily available and we’re seeing that leading into the B2B space.

 “Our customers’ buying behaviour, whether it be an engineer or a buyer, is becoming more technological, so as a business we recognise that and we need to be making big steps to provide the services and solutions that our customers are looking for both now and in the future.”